-Aerospace 590 is a directed study course, where a student is able to get one-on-one training with an individual faculty member.
+Aerospace 590 is a directed study course, where a student is able to get one-on-one research training with an individual faculty member.

 Faculty mentor: Professor Ilya Kolmanovsky

-Prerequisites: Familiarity with Matlab / Simulink, classical controls, experience with physical system modeling.
+Prerequisites: Familiarity with Matlab/Simulink, classical controls, experience with physical system modeling.
 Background in aircraft performance and propulsion system modeling is useful but not required.

 Expected Time Commitment: 9 hours/week (3 credits)